Skip to navigation Skip to content

 6

 The total ADAT score is not sufficient to attract CP for the carer.
 The CP claim should be manually rejected.
-At least 2 genuine attempts to contact must be made to contact the carer to tell of the unfavourable decision.
+Make genuine attempts to contact the carer to tell of the unfavourable decision.
 Record details on a DOC in the carer's record.
 For more details, see Advising verbally of an unfavourable decision (CLK).

 Procedure ends here.